scicloj/metamorph/README.md

 We foresee that mainly 2 types of functions get added to a pipeline.

-1. `State independend functions:` They only manipulate the main data object, and will ignore all other information in contexts.
+1. `Mode independend functions:` They only manipulate the main data object, and will ignore all other information in contexts.
   Neither will they use `:metamorph/mode` nor the `:metamorph/id` in the context map.
-2. `State dependend functions`: These functions will behave different depending on the :mode and will likely store data in the context map, which can be used by the same function in an other mode or by other functions later in the pipeline.
+2. `Mode dependend functions`: These functions will behave different depending on the :mode and will likely store data in the context map, which can be used by the same function in an other mode or by other functions later in the pipeline.

 ### Pipelines can be constructed from functions or as pure data
-Metamorph pipelines can be either constructed from a sequence of function calls or declarative as a sequence of maps.
+Metamorph pipelines can be either constructed from a sequence of function calls via th function `metmorhp.core/pipeline` or declarative as a sequence of maps.

 Both rely on the same functions.